MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

 ### Task 1: Review prerequisites for backup of SAP workloads managed by Azure Center for SAP solutions

-> **Note**: When you configure Azure Backup at the VIS resource level in the Azure Center for SAP solutions, you can, in one step, enable backup for Azure virtual machines hosting the database, application servers, and SAP Central Services instance, and for the HANA DB.
+> **Note**: When you configure Azure Backup at the VIS resource level in the Azure Center for SAP solutions, you can, in one step, enable backup for Azure Virtual Machines hosting the database, application servers, and SAP Central Services instance, and for the HANA DB.
 For the HANA DB backup, Azure Center for SAP solutions automatically runs the backup pre-registration script.

 1. In the **Search** text box on the [Azure portal](https://portal.azure.com), search for and select **Azure Center for SAP Solutions**.